marble999/freshlygenerated/content/posts/Original-Chicken-Cordon-Bleu.md

 1. *Cholesterol, sodium, GMOs, and other nutritional information can be found at Health.com.

 1. Melissa Clark is the Food Editor for TIME.com.
-She also oversees TimeOut NY’s Food team.
-Her work has also appeared in Condé Nast Traveler, Esquire, Good Housekeeping, Men’s Health, Prevention, Real Simple, The Wall Street Journal, New York Magazine, The Washington Post and many others.
+She also oversees TimeOut NY's Food team.
+Her work has also appeared in CondÃƒÂ© Nast Traveler, Esquire, Good Housekeeping, Men's Health, Prevention, Real Simple, The Wall Street Journal, New York Magazine, The Washington Post and many others.

-1.